 6. Cooler and Ice

-You definitely need one for cooling your drinks and refrigerating food.
+You need one for cooling your drinks and refrigerating food.
 This one comes with a roller

 7. Propane Stove and extra fuel